SherpaMilan/instaPost/README.md

 ## 🚦 **How to Run Locally**

 1. Clone or download this repository
-2. Open `index.html` in your favorite browser
+2. Open `index.html` in your browser
-3. Start liking, commenting, and having fun! 🚀
+3. Start liking, commenting, and enjoying! 🚀

 ---

 ## 🎯 **Motivation**

 "One post at a time. 🚀 #StayStylish"

----

-### ✨ **Enjoy the experience and get creative with it!**